Multi Car Accident: Claim Challenges

 - Fighting for your share of the accident maximum

-When there are multiple people injured by one driver and the coverage isn’t enough for a reasonable settlement for each party, the at-fault insurance agency won’t decide how to divide the available funds fairly.
+When there are multiple people injured by one driver and the coverage isn’t enough for a reasonable settlement for each party, the at-fault insurance company won’t decide how to divide the available funds fairly.
 In most states, the insurance company will file a type of lawsuit called an “interpleader action” to force the injured parties to fight for their share in court.
 In this situation, you will need a personal injury attorney who can convince the court that your medical expenses were reasonable and necessary and that you deserve a larger portion of the insurance money than the other injured parties.

 Do I need a car accident attorney for a multi-car accident?